valmikroy/tech_notes/systems engineering/linux kernel notes.md

 - It can not be blocked for long time because spinning processes consumes CPU.
 - this mechanism is much cheaper to implement
+- This disables IRQ to avoid race condition aka Priority Inversion.